 Depending on the patient's conditions, check the notes to make sure the following values are up to date (within the last 12 months).
-If not, make a note of this for the GP/pharmacist/physicians' associate/nurse to follow-up.
+If not, make a note of this for the GP/pharmacist/physicians' associate/nurse to follow-up:

-- 1) Hypertension renal function, urine albumin:creatinine ratio (ACR), and lipid profile. - 2) Raised cholesterol lipid profile (Serum cholesterol, serum cholesterol/HDL ratio, HDL cholesterol, LDL, serum triglycerides, non-HDL cholesterol). - 3) AF CHA2DS2VASc Score, HASBLED Score, blood tests (full blood count, liver function test, lipid profile and renal function) (NB: May require more frequent renal function tests if on blood thinning medication). - 4) Diabetes HBA1c, urine ACR, lipid profile, and renal function.
+Condition Test results Hypertension Renal function, urine albumin:creatinine ratio (ACR), and lipid profile Raised cholesterol Lipid profile (3 months and 12 months after initiation of statin and only repeated after this if requested by clinician) Atrial Fibrillation CHA 2 DS 2 VASc Score, HASBLED Score, blood tests (full blood count, liver function test, lipid profile and renal function) (NB: May require more frequent renal function tests if on blood thinning medication).
+Type 2 Diabetes HBA1c, urine ACR, lipid profile, and renal function